bonwenu/COSC457FinalProject/README.md

 # COSC457FinalProject
-Bem O was here
+Ben O was here
-Bem S was here a little later
+Ben S was here a little later